yerincha/contact-list/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 After any contact edits have been performed and a submit or cancel action has been taken, <br />
-the list should update to reflect any changes until you refresh the page or restart the application.<br />
+the list will be updated to reflect any changes until you refresh the page or restart the application.<br /><br />
-The contact list will be initialize with mock data if you refresh the page or restart the application.<br />
+The contact list will be initialize with mock data if you refresh the page or restart the application.<br /><br />
 You will also see any lint errors in the console.